Alamofire/Alamofire/Documentation/AdvancedUsage.md

 AF.request(...).publishDecodable(type: DecodableType.self)
 ```

-This code produces a `DataResponsePublisher<DecodableType>` value which will publish a `DataResponse<DecodableType, AFError>` value. `DataResponsePublisher` is fully lazy, meaning that will only add the response handler and `resume` the request once a downstream `Subscriber` has made demand for values.
+This code produces a `DataResponsePublisher<DecodableType>` value which will publish a `DataResponse<DecodableType, AFError>` value.
+Like all Alamofire `Publisher`s, `DataResponsePublisher` is fully lazy, meaning that will only add the response handler and `resume` the request once a downstream `Subscriber` has made demand for values.
 It only provides one value and cannot be retried.

 > To properly handle retry when using Alamofire's `Publisher`s, use Alamofire's built in retry mechanisms, as explained [above](#adapting-and-retrying-requests-with-requestinterceptor).